Chattanooga State Community College: Student life

-The Student Life department provides extra-curricular activities that address various interest groups on campus.
+The Student Life department provides extracurricular activities that address various interest groups on campus.
 Activities, workshops, trips, and events provide students with leadership opportunities, social development, and interaction with various aspects of the campus culture.
 Students often refer to Chattanooga State as "Chatt State."

 Athletics

 Chattanooga State competes in Region VII of the National Junior College Athletic Association.
 Intercollegiate athletics include baseball, men's and women's basketball, and fast pitch softball.
 Teams routinely compete for national championships.
 Scholarship opportunities enable qualified student athletes to pursue an education while representing Chattanooga State in a variety of sports.
 During the 2007 season all four head coaches received "Coach of the Year" conference honors.

 Baseball

 During the 2009–2010 season the team competed in the NJCAA baseball world series.
 Tiger baseball opened the 2010–2011 season with a Region 7 Tournament win and a trip to Grand Junction, Colorado, as one of ten teams in the country to compete in the JUCO World Series.
 Tiger baseball has produced student athletes with awards both on the field and in the classroom.